danifdantas/Dantas_Daniela_Portfolio/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+You need to install or have Node.js installed in your local machine

 ```
-Give examples
+run npm init
 ```

 ### Installing